Back to Blog

 Your ACT Score Strategy

 If you take the ACT, a record is created each time you take the test, and you tell ACT which test records to release to schools.
 ACT will send only the test dates you request.
 Decide which and how many dates to send based on your scores and the school's guidelines about super scoring.
 If a college requests all of your ACT scores, it’s up to you to ensure that all your test records are released to that school.
-Also remember you cannot always cancel your ACT scores even after receiving it!
+Also remember you can always cancel your ACT scores even after receiving it!

 List of Colleges that Superscore the ACT and the SAT